 Increase honey's superpowers by adding turmeric and fresh cracked black pepper.
 The turmeric will bring down inflammation and the black pepper helps with the efficacy of the turmeric.
 Make a paste by combining roughly ¼ cup raw honey to 1 tablespoon ground turmeric and ¼ teaspoon black pepper.
 Keep a jar nearby and consume a teaspoon whenever the throat begins to bark.

 Peppermint Tea - Clears the head and sinuses, eases pain, and is thought to bolster emotional harmony.

 Eucalyptus/Epsom Salt Baths - Immerse yourself in an Epsom soak.
 The minerals will help draw out any impurities while the eucalyptus inevitably works to boost the spirits.
 Sweat it out.
-Eucalyptus not only opens the mind and senses but it also helps clear the lungs and remove phlegm.
-It's become common knowledge that eucalyptus helps dissolve depression and negative thoughts, and great in times of sickness.
+Eucalyptus not only opens the mind and senses, but it also helps clear the lungs and remove phlegm.
+It's become common knowledge that eucalyptus helps remove negative thoughts, and great in times of sickness.

 Try one, try them all.
 Hope this helps you and your loved ones navigate a healthy February.